kcostya/call-for-code-fires/README.md

 ### Metric

 For our metric, we used [F1 Score](https://en.wikipedia.org/wiki/F1_score), [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall).
-For our baselines, we used scores from the following naive predictions:
+For our baselines, we used score of naive predictions of 12/24/48 hours average of previous period data.

-1. No fires [Fscore: 0.493, Precision: 0.485, Recall: 0.500]

-2. The average of the previous 2 days fire count [Fscore: 0.632, Precision: 0.611, Recall: 0.686]

-3. The average of the previous 24 hours fire count [Fscore: 0.737, Precision: 0.729, Recall: 0.770]

-4. The average of the previous 12 hours fire count [Fscore: 0.755, Precision: 0.767, Recall: 0.764]

 ### Results